fordsfords/netmon/README.md

 Regarding the network interface, if neither
 "-i" nor "NETMON_INTFC" is supplied, the tool will look for the file "/tmp/netmon.intfc".
-If it exists, it's contents will be used as the interface name.
+If it exists, its contents will be used as the interface name.

 Multiple network interfaces can be specified,